clewisbe/blogdown/content/home/teaching.md

 +++

-I am an instructor for the following courses at the University of Iowa in Spring 2020:
+I am an instructor for the following courses at the University of Iowa in Fall 2020:

-- STAT 1010 & 3101 : Statistics and Society, and Mathematical Statistics II
+- STAT 1010 & 3100 : Statistics and Society, and Mathematical Statistics I